bdsexton/williams-sonoma-coding-challenge/README.md

 # Williams Sonoma Coding Challenge

 This is my solution to a coding challenge from Williams Sonoma.
+You can view the [live demo](https://bdsexton.github.io/williams-sonoma-coding-challenge/) or download the code to pick apart and run at your leisure.

 ## Data Source